shsagir/play-area-sync/README.md

 # where to show this: uni, pro old, all — REQUIRED when required
 stack:     univ

-# link to the Old App version
-oldLink:   mysql-old

 # link to the Universal App verison
 uniLink:   mysql-uni